JTL-lab/Kubernetes-To-Do-App/README.md

 2. Create a Config Map between Prometheus and K8.
 3. Get the list of PrometheusRule resources in the cluster.
 4. Get further details of the rule.
-5. Create a Prometheus deployment file that uses the Prometheus Docker IMG.
+5. Create a Prometheus deployment file.
 6. Check the created deployment.

 ```